-Electrolyte capacitors, that were originally fitted, can leak out and cause short circuits on the logic board.
+Electrolytic capacitors, that were originally fitted, can leak and cause short circuits on the logic board.
 Cleaning the circuit board with acetone (or if you don’t have any with clean water and soap.
-But be aware that this leads to extreme corrosion, so only try it if nothing else worked ) can help.
+But be aware that this ca lead to corrosion) can help.
 But it didn’t in my case.
 Also recapping didn’t solve the problem.

 Another common solution ist to remove and re-fit the RAM extension card.
-Didn’t help either.
+That didn’t help either.

 This problem can also be caused by faulty ROM or RAM chips.
 Both must be replaced and cannot be repaired at home.

-In my case the on board battery, which was still the original one from the early 90’s, leaked out on the circuit board, causing it’s copper components to dissolve.
+In my case the on-board battery, which was still the original one from the early 90’s, leaked on the circuit board, causing the copper traces to dissolve.
 It also burned a huge hole into the logic board’s top layer and some of the underlying layers.

 I tried to repair it by re-wiring the connections manually but I soon realized that this won’t be very easy and would take a very long time.

-So i threw the ol’ Macintosh into a corner and forgot about it for like ten months.
-Some weeks ago I thought about bringing the old Macintosh back to life.
+So i threw the ol’ Macintosh into a corner and forgot about it for roughly ten months.
+Some weeks ago I thought about bringing it back to life.
 But I did not want to buy a new logic board.
 I wanted to build a modern computer into the old case.
-I googled some projects, which tried to do the same thing, but they were not good enough for me.
-Most projects simply removed the old monochrome (black/white) CRT display, that was in the original Macintosh.
-But I absolutely wanted to keep that, because this is, what gives this little machine it’s soul and the characteristic flair that comes with using an old machine.
+I googled some projects which tried to do the same thing, but they were not good enough for me.
+Most projects simply removed the old monochrome (black/white) CRT display that was in the original Macintosh.
+But I absolutely wanted to keep that, because this is, what gives this little machine its soul and the characteristic flair that comes with using an old machine.
 So I was sitting there with absolutely no idea how to use the CRT and I had to come up with an idea.

 First I looked up some technical documents that (luckily) existed for the Macintosh.
 These documents were made for technicians to repair faulty hardware and for hardware manufacturers.
-It had a section in it about the video unit and about CRT timings.
+It contained a section about the video unit and about CRT timings.
 I’ve never seen something like this before, so this was absolutely new for me.
 But it was pretty easy to understand, because it’s basically following the rules of VGA.
-So what I had to do, was to build my own VGA hardware to talk to the Macintosh Classic CRT.
+So what I had to do was to build my own VGA hardware to talk to the Macintosh Classic CRT.

-So I threw away the idea of using the PI for this project.
-I bought a BeagleBone Black instead, which has the capability of doing stuff in real-time (Real-time means, that we can predict how long an instruction will take to be executed).
+I ditched the idea of using the PI for this project.
+I bought a BeagleBone Black instead which has the capability of doing stuff in real-time (Real-time means, that we can predict how long an instruction will take to be executed).
 You can read about the PRU in this article, or here.